jeftegoes/AwsOverview/Networking & Content Delivery/Amazon VPC.md

 - **Internet Gateway:** At the VPC level, provide IPv4 & IPv6 Internet Access.
 - **Route Tables:** Must be edited to add routes from subnets to the IGW, VPC Peering Connections, VPC Endpoints, ...
 - **Bastion Host:** Public EC2 instance to SSH into, that has SSH connectivity to EC2 instances in private subnets.
-- **NAT Instances:** Gives Internet access to EC2 instances in private subnets.
-Old, must be setup in a public subnet, disable Source / Destination check flag.
+- **NAT Instances (outdated):** Gives Internet access to EC2 instances in private subnets.
+  - Old, must be setup in a public subnet, disable Source / Destination check flag.
 - **NAT Gateway:** Managed by AWS, provides scalable Internet access to private EC2 instances, when the target is an IPv4 address.
 - **NACL:** Stateless, subnet rules for inbound and outbound, don't forget Ephemeral Ports.
 - **Security Groups:** Stateful, operate at the EC2 instance level.